clevercanary/data-browser/docs/configuration-guide.md

 ## Configuration Guide

 ### Configuring an Entity List
-Entity lists display result sets from either an API endpoint or a TSV and can either be statically built or dynamically requested.
+Entity lists display result sets from either an API endpoint or a TSV and can be statically built or dynamically requested.
 To configure an entity list:

 #### 1. Add Response Model
 Add an interface matching the response model expected from the API endpoint or for a TSV row.